thepirat000/Audit.NET/README.md

 ### Global serialization settings

-Most of the data providers serializes audit events in JSON format.
-Audit.NET uses `System.Text.Json` by default for serialization and deserialization of audit events.
+Most of the data providers serialize audit events in JSON format.
+Audit.NET uses `System.Text.Json` by default for the serialization and deserialization of audit events.

 If you want to change the behavior, you can change the settings via the static property `Configuration.JsonSettings`.